ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/BuildSRW.rst

    # MacOS, this corresponds to 65MB
    ulimit -S -s unlimited

-For a detailed description of installation options, see :doc:`spack-stack instructions for configuring the stack on a new platform <spack-stack:NewSiteConfigs>`.
+For a detailed description of installation options, see :doc:`spack-stack instructions for configuring the stack on a new platform <spack-stack:NewSiteConfigs>` or :ref:`HPC-Stack installation instructions <InstallBuildHPCstack>`.

 After completing installation, continue to the :ref:`next section <DownloadSRWApp>` to download the UFS SRW Application Code.